Using the API

 string | Yes | Minimum 12 characters |

-Account creation sends a signup confirmation email.
-The account cannot create a session until that email has been confirmed.
+Account creation sends a confirmation email with a verification link and a plain-text fallback.
+The account cannot create a session before somebody confirms that email address.

 Change your password